ethmarks/fphf/README.md

 Hash: 0386242
 ```

+### --digits

 The `--digits` flag can be used to specify the length of the hash.

 WARNING: The search space grows exponentially with O(16^n) complexity for n digits.
 I strongly recommend sticking to 10 or fewer digits because longer hashes will take a very, very long time to compute.

 - 4 digits: 65,536 hashes (~instant)
 - 6 digits: 16,777,216 hashes (seconds)